Peter-Burns/glamazon/README.md

 * # Glamazon
     * ## Overview
-        Glamazon is a database management system that:
+        Glamazon, or graphically limited amazon, is a database management system that:
         * allows customers to order products against an inventory
         * allows managers to view, update and add inventory
         * allows supervisors to view sales figures and add departments